sarthak7gupta/RedditClone/README.md

 * ajax techniques (any 2)

-* Component to show a single post (Need to redirect to this once a new post is uploaded or existing post is clicked from main feed)

-* Updating the main feed without refreshing the page

 * Post comments (not done)

 * Image sent as prop from mainfeed.jsx does not load in post.jsx (Possible solution is webpack?)